home-assistant/addons/letsencrypt/README.md

 <https://github.com/certbot/certbot/blob/master/certbot-dns-google/certbot_dns_google/__init__.py>

+### CloudFlare

+Previously, Cloudflare’s “Global API Key” was used for authentication, however this key can access the entire Cloudflare API for all domains in your account, meaning it could cause a lot of damage if leaked.

+Cloudflare’s newer API Tokens can be restricted to specific domains and operations, and are therefore now the recommended authentication option.

+However, due to some shortcomings in Cloudflare’s implementation of Tokens, Tokens created for Certbot currently require `Zone:Zone:Read` and `Zone:DNS:Edit` permissions for all zones in your account.

 ## Certificate files

 The certificate files will be available within the "ssl" share after successful request of the certificates.